 Joking aside, be cautious with what you’re putting out there if it’s a sensitive time for your immediate area.
 If you have posts scheduled on autopilot, it’s a good idea to look at those items and turn them off.

-Another area that can be overlooked is really easy and inexpensive: create some in-office signage.
+Another area that can be overlooked is straightforward and inexpensive: create some in-office signage.
 It doesn’t have to be professional.
 Put something on a Word document and make sure it’s legible, and it has big text so you can get your message out to patients and staff in waiting rooms if it makes sense.
 Use this as another opportunity to communicate.

 Depending on your phone system, this can be easier said than done.
 Still, if it’s possible, it may make sense to do a quick recording incorporating some of the messaging you’ve been adding to the website or on social or having it automated when the phone picks up or when someone calls.
 Immediately before they even get to the phone tree, you have an update there for them.